 What happens if I make a car insurance claim for an accident that was not my fault?

 If we decide the accident was not your fault, we’ll arrange for your car’s damage to be assessed and repaired.

-If you tell us the full name, residential address and vehicle registration number of the at- fault driver or person, you won’t have to pay an excess.
+If you tell us, or we obtain, the full name, residential address and vehicle registration number of the at fault driver or person, you won’t have to pay an excess.

-We’ll provide you with a complimentary hire car to drive while yours is being repaired, up to 14 days.
+We’ll provide you with a complimentary hire car to drive while yours is being repaired.